relsqui/doily/README.md

 * `version` prints your Doily version.
 * And, of course, `help` shows you the list of commands and descriptions.

+## Tests

+Doily is tested with [Bats](https://github.com/sstephenson/bats), the Bash Automated Testing System.
+Your distribution's packaging system may provide it; if not, follow the install directions in the repository.
+Once you have Bats, you can run the tests with:

+`bats tests`

 ## Uninstalling

 Doily is self-removing with its install script.
 If you don't still have it,